-As mentioned in the Normal Water Supply section, a Water Services Agreement between the City and Casitas was finalized and approved by City Council in May 2017.
+As mentioned in the Normal Water Supply section, a Water Services Agreement between the City and

+Casitas was finalized and approved by City Council in May 2017.
 The agreement indicates that in the event that Casitas must enact its Water Efficiency and Allocation Program (WEAP) due to a water shortage, Casitas may adjust the City's allocation consistent with the percentage reduction for the WEAP stage.

-As discussed in Section 3, and shown on Table 3-6, it is estimated that the added water supply required to meet the demand of the under construction and approved projects that are located within the Casitas boundary is 653 AFY.
-Therefore, the anticipated future water supply from Casitas will increase by an equivalent amount, to approximately 5,375 AFY by Year 2020.
-Using the absorption rate discussed in Section 3, the estimated supply from Casitas is estimated to increase by 278 AFY in year 2018.
+As discussed in Section 3, and shown on Table 3-6, it is estimated that the added water supply required to meet the demand of the under construction and approved projects that are located within the Casitas boundary is 582 AFY.
+Therefore, the anticipated future water supply from Casitas will increase by an equivalent amount, to approximately 5,491 AFY by Year 2020.
+Using the growth rate discussed in Section 3 and factoring in completed projects since 2014 the estimated supply from Casitas is estimated to increase by 313 AFY in year 2019.
 However, this supply increase is subject to a percentage reduction consistent with the WEAP stage if Casitas has declared a water shortage.

 Casitas has been stating that Lake Casitas is at risk due to persistent drought conditions and depletion of the Lake Casitas water supply to minimum pool.
 In March 2017, the storage in Lake Casitas was at 43.9% of capacity.
-As of April 18, 2018, Lake Casitas was at 35.5% capacity.
+In December 2018, Lake Casitas was at 30.5% capacity.
+Following a wet winter, Lake Casitas is currently at 43% capacity.

 Casitas is currently in a Stage 3 water supply condition per Casitas Resolution No. 16-09.
-However, Casitas will reevaluate its water status and propose a water shortage condition.
-It is anticipated that Casitas may declare a Stage 4 water supply condition due to continued dry conditions.
-In order to be conservative, this report assumes a reduction of 40% to the City's Casitas supply for the 2018 and 2019 Supply Drought Impact and a 50% reduction for 2020.
+Although the Lake is currently slightly above 40% capacity, it is likely that Casitas will remain in a Stage 3 water supply condition.
+In order to be conservative, this report assumes a reduction of 30% to the City's Casitas supply for the 2020 Supply Drought Impact and a 40% reduction for 2021.

-Therefore, the City's projected supply from Casitas for 2019 is 3,128 AFY (40% reduction) and 2,675 AFY in 2020 (50% reduction).
+Therefore, the City's projected supply from Casitas for 2020 is 3,844 AFY (30% reduction) and 3,365 AFY in 2021 (40% reduction).
 The Casitas projected supply in 2025 and 2030 includes growth projections within Casitas' boundaries.
-Therefore, the City's projected supply from Casitas is 5,669 AFY for 2025 and 5,841 AFY for 2030.
+Therefore, the City's projected supply from Casitas is 5,904 AFY for 2025 and 6,067 AFY for 2030.